fac19/teach-fish-frontend/README.md

 ### [Tom](https://github.com/tacotoemeck) - _QA lead_

+Our team Process Guide can be found [here](https://github.com/fac19/teach-fish-frontend/blob/master/docs/process-guide.md).

 ---

 ## No local installation

-We are using Netlify CLI Dev to load our environment variables so it is not possible for code reviewers to run the server locally without access to our Netlify account
+We are using Netlify CLI Dev to load our environment variables so it is not possible for code reviewers to run the server locally without access to our Netlify account.

 ## How to run tests